The Business Guide To Asset Finance

 How Asset Finance works

 Asset Finance is a commercial arrangement where the customer will select an asset, the finance company will purchase that asset and the customer will have use of that asset during the lease.
-The customer simply pays a series of instalments for the use of the asset for the duration of the agreement.
+The customer simply pays a series of installments for the use of the asset for the duration of the agreement.
 What happens at the end depends on the type of the agreement, we will cover that in more detail a bit further on.

 What is an Asset Finance Broker?

 An Asset Finance Broker works closely with the customer to understand their business and requirements.
 They provide advice and guidance on the most appropriate method of funding and find the best rates available for the business.
-They are essentially a bridge between the customer and multiple funders, meaning the customer can sit back and relax in the knowledge that their broker is getting them the best deal.
+They are essentially a bridge between the customer and multiple funders, meaning the customer can sit back and relax in the knowledge that their Broker is getting them the best deal.
 Reality Finance is a broker with a difference; we are also a Lender in our own right.
 This means we can often provide funding for our customers in situations when other banks and lenders are unable to.

 Why use Asset Finance?